mrReiha/tipit/README.md

 ![no dependency](https://img.shields.io/badge/no-dependency-green.svg)
 ![+jQuery plugin](https://img.shields.io/badge/+-jQuery%20plugin%20included-blue.svg)

-> Since the other version at [anetwork/tipit](https://github.com/anetwork/tipit) is not maintaining anymore, I make new changes to this repository.
-Consider this repo as **main**.

 # tipIt

 an Easy-to-use tooltip system that has a nice interface for both users and developers!